Real estate site Redfin soars 45% after IPO

 Using eye smiles to predict the state of your whole face in VR

 It was a great day for Redfin, the Seattle-based real estate site which finally went public after 13 years as a startup.
-After pricing above the range at $15 per share, the stock soared 45% before closing at $21.72.
+After pricing above the range at $15 per share and raising $138 million, the stock soared 45% before closing at $21.72.

-This gives Redfin a market cap of $1.73 billion, well above its last private round, which PitchBook estimates was $1.03 billion.
+This gives Redfin a market cap of $1.73 billion, well above its last private round, which was about $770 million.
 Redfin raised over $167 million in equity funding over the years.

 Just days before the IPO, one of its original co-founders threatened a patent lawsuit.
 But investors don’t seem to be too worried.